From small plates to market stalls, take-out, dig in

 This restaurant offers traditional Thai dishes.
 From appetizers, soups and salads, to Thai curries, Vegetable dishes, Fried Rice, and Noodles.
 The dining rooms are pleasant and fill up quickly during dinner.
 Takeout is also available.

 The prosciutto and fig pizza; roasted eggplant pizza; and the goat cheese and spinach ravioli are some of our favorite dishes at this Northern Italian style family restaurant.
 Pasta is house-made; they also have gluten-free pizza.
 Catering and private parties.
 Take out is available.

 This wine bar is owned by John Bourdeau.
 No stranger to the food and wine industry, John is a restaurateur with extensive experience in wines.
-A local resident of Woodbury, he owns The Main Street Grill in Watertown and co-owns Highland Brass Co. in Waterbury.
-See our past article on his restaurant HERE.
-The Owl is not a large space, seating about 20 people inside and another 20 outside on the patio, but the intimate atmosphere is inviting and the wood burning fireplace provides another level of warmth in winter.
-In addition to a wide selection of wines, they serve spiced nuts, citrus rosemary olives, cheese and charcuterie as well as seasonal soups, quiche and panini.
-They have monthly events like wine tastings and pairing classes, as well as some summer BBQs on the lawn over the summer.
+Seating about 20 people inside and another 20 outside on the patio, the intimate atmosphere is inviting especially with the wood burning fireplace.
+In addition to a wide selection of wines, they serve spiced nuts, citrus rosemary olives, cheese and charcuterie, as well as seasonal small plates.
+They have monthly events like wine tastings and pairing classes, as well as live music on the patio.
 See our article on The Owl HERE.